South Australia Achieves Rooftop Solar Milestone, Significantly Reducing Energy Demand

 To address the growing prevalence of rooftop solar, tighter standards for solar inverters have been introduced to enable coordinated shutdowns when necessary.
 This initiative, initially implemented in South Australia, is now being extended to other regions, including Western Australia, which features the world's largest standalone grid.

-The rise of rooftop solar is also driving greater adoption of battery storage solutions, both at the household and business levels, leading to the emergence of “virtual power plants” and large-scale projects.
+The rise of rooftop solar is also driving greater adoption of battery storage solutions, both at the household and business levels, leading to the emergence of “virtual power plants” and large-scale energy storage projects.

 South Australia played a key role in initiating the “big battery” phenomenon with the original Tesla Big Battery at Hornsdale.
 Western Australia has also taken steps to introduce four-hour batteries designed to absorb excess rooftop solar energy during the day and release it during the evening peak demand period.